nickwortho/ENGG1003Ass1/README.md

 # ENGG1003 Assignment 1
-// Encryption and decryption of a string using either a rotation or substitution cipher\n
+// Encryption and decryption of a string using either a rotation or substitution cipher.
-//\n
-//\n
-//\n